mbtproject/mbt/README.md

 mbt build diff --from <commit-sha> --to <commit-sha> --in .

 ```

+> Currently, all `mbt` commands interrogates the git repository for
+> source files required by the operation.
+Therefore, side effects of
+> un-committed changes will not be visible.

 ## Dependencies
 Sometimes a change to a module could require the build of the modules that